 In addition to the regular Judges, a system of ad hoc judges is established according to Article 30, fourth paragraph, of the ESA/Court Agreement for situations where a regular Judge cannot act in a particular case.
 The ad hoc judges are:

 Mr Benedikt Bogason, hæstaréttardómari (Supreme Court Judge)

-Ms Ása Ólafsdóttir, University of Iceland (Associate Professor)
+Ms Ása Ólafsdóttir, University of Iceland (Professor)